Foothills Fire Department Releases a Revised and Updated Online Burn Permit Application

 - As a condition of the burning permit you must inform the 911 Dispatch Centre @ 1-888-808-3722 one (1) hour prior to commencing burning.

 - When disposing of a building or structure by burning, the building or structure must first be demolished.
 The burning of tires, plastic wastes or other toxic noxious materials or substances is not permitted.

-The Municipal Fire Chief, may suspend or cancel all permits or prohibit the lighting of fires in any part or all of the Municipal District of Foothills No. 31 with a Fire Ban.
+The Municipal Fire Chief, may suspend or cancel all permits or prohibit the lighting of fires in any part or all of Foothills County with a Fire Ban.
 The general public is notified of Fire Bans via local news media, this website, Facebook and Twitter.
 When permits are suspended or cancelled and fires are prohibited, all fires ignited under the authority of a burning permit must be extinguished immediately.

 - Incinerator to be installed on a non-combustible base, positioned so as not to endanger other combustible materials or structures.

 - Incinerator to be fitted with a tight meshed spark arrester screen (7 mm mesh)(1/4").